-In this work, we use offline MPC to build a data-driven, nonparametric policy that is guaranteed feasible and achieves a desired optimality gap.
-The core idea to establish feasibility will be to solve a more conservative MPC problem during the offline phase.
-Our policy will enjoy by design good performance in the vecinity of each offline solution.
-Specifically, we make the following contributions: \begin{enumerate} \item We present a novel nonparametric policy that approximately solves MPC problems.
-This policy is built with offline data from a more constrained MPC solution. \item We establish rigorous requirements on the offline data that ensure recursive feasibility over the whole domain and bounds on the optimality gap. \item Empirically, we show that this policy can be implemented efficiently on a GPU, and during inference is orders of magnitude faster than online MPC. \end{enumerate}

-The rest of the paper is organized as follows. \textbf{Section} \ref{sec:preliminaries} reviews standard MPC. \textbf{Section} \ref{sec:conservative-problem} presents the conservative problem we solve. \textbf{Section} \ref{sec:nonparametric-policy} defines the data-driven nonparametric policy, and establishes sufficient data-coverage conditions that guarantee feasibility and a desired performance.
-We present two algorithm in \textbf{Section} \ref{sec:algorithms}: one based on stochastic sampling (Algorithm \ref{alg:1}) and another one based on sequential splitting of the state-space domain (Algorithm \ref{alg:verification}), that upon termination provide guarantees of sequential feasibility and suboptimality.
-Experiments in \textbf{Section} \ref{sec:experiments} show our verification algorithm in action and empirically contrast trade-offs between performance and controller latency both for our method and standard MPC.
+In contrast with the afforementioned literature, we propose a novel framework that uses offline solutions to derive a nonparametric policy with \textbf{non-asymptotic performance and feasibility guarantees}.
+New data modifies our policy locally, enabling \textbf{continual improvement}: new data is incorporated with no retraining needed and without appreciable performance degradation.
+Specifically, we make the following contributions: \begin{enumerate}[itemsep=0pt] \item We present a novel nonparametric policy that approximately solves MPC problems.
+This policy is built with offline data from a more constrained MPC solution. \item This policy can learn continually, with new solutions added without any retraining. \item We establish conditions on the offline data that ensure recursive feasibility and bounds on the optimality gap over the whole domain. \item Empirically, we show that this policy can be implemented efficiently as a lookup rule on a CPU, and during inference is orders of magnitude faster than online MPC. \end{enumerate} The rest of the paper is organized as follows. \textbf{Section} \ref{sec:preliminaries} reviews standard MPC. \textbf{Section} \ref{sec:conservative-problem} presents the conservative problem we solve. \textbf{Section} \ref{sec:nonparametric-policy} defines the data-driven nonparametric policy, and establishes sufficient data-coverage conditions that guarantee feasibility and a desired performance.
+We present two algorithms in \textbf{Section} \ref{sec:algorithms}: one based on stochastic sampling (Algorithm \ref{alg:1}) and another one based on sequential splitting of the state-space domain (Algorithm \ref{alg:verification}), that upon termination provide guarantees of recursive feasibility and suboptimality.
+Experiments in \textbf{Section} \ref{sec:experiments} show our verification algorithm in action and empirically contrast trade-offs between performance and controller latency for our method versus standard MPC.